apalmblad/manager-readme/README.md

 ### Where's this from?

 I came across the idea for a readme strangely enough from some spam from techvibes (They used to share an office with us).
-Seemed like a reasonable thing, so I took a first stab as I joined Clio.
-More information here:
+Seemed like a reasonable thing, so I took a first stab in 2018.
+Updated in 2019-09 for a Clio training program.

 https://techvibes.com/2018/06/27/eight-things-we-learned-from-reading-49-manager-readmes
 https://larahogan.me/blog/first-one-on-one-questions/